zmcucunuba/ChagasReservoirsVectors/README.md

 # chagas_reservoirs_vectors

-This repository accompanis the paper
+This repository accompanies the paper

 Rodriguez-Mongui E, Cantillo-Barraza O, Prieto F, Cucunubaá ZM.
 Heterogeneity of Trypanosoma cruzi infection rates in animal reservoirs and vectors in Colombia: a systematic review and meta-analisys
 Submitted for publication (July 2018)